ksrinivaucsd/cse-15l-lab-reports/lab3/lab3.md

 	911report/preface.txt

  The above command finds all the files in the folder 911report.
 This is useful for navigating and maintaining a directory.

+ The next command line option for find I will explore is the -exec option.

+ The exec option executes a command on the files found.
+Consider the following command.